FENECON Industrial XL Operating Instructions

 Image 32.
 Equipotential bonding bar

-The customer can connect up to two protective conductors of the AC supply to the equipotential bonding rail of the inverter rack (see image).
-By using two protective conductor cables, the required cross-section can be divided accordingly.
-The duplicate design of the protective conductor connections ensures redundancy and thus additional safety.
+The customer can connect up to two protective conductors from the AC power supply to the equipotential bonding bar on the inverter rack (see image).
+Using two protective conductor cables allows the required cross-sectional area to be divided accordingly.
+The dual configuration of the protective conductor connections ensures redundancy and thus provides additional safety.

 3.5.
 Cooling system